How to Remove TBOM/Fortiva From Your Credit Report

 Take Action to Remove Inquiries and Improve Your Credit

-If your credit score is suffering and you’re looking for guidance, a complimentary credit consultation with Lexington Law may be the solution.
+If TBOM/Fortiva or other negative marks are dragging down your credit score, taking immediate action is key.
+A complimentary credit consultation with Credit Saint may be the solution.
 They have a proven track record of helping individuals facing similar credit challenges.
 To explore how they can support you in enhancing your credit, visit their website and complete the inquiry form.